 - Please note that a course that is closed may appear to be open for a short time if a student drops and there are students on the waitlist.
 The closed class message given to the student includes a message explaining that - if a course appears to be open with a space, but the student receives back a message that the course is closed, it is due to a student being on the waitlist.
 The student will be moved off the waitlist by a process we run several times a day and more often during peak registration times.

-- If you check the online schedule of classes, you will see a column titled “Wait”.
+- If you search the Class using Class Search and Enroll it will be listed as Wait List under the Availability column.
 This shows the number of students waitlisted and the maximum number of students allowed on the waitlist.
 If there are students on the waitlist and the course is displayed as open, this means the waitlist process has not been run since someone dropped the course.
 The first student on the waitlist will be moved into the class the next time the process is run.

 - Students are first informed of their place on the waitlist when they are initially added to the waitlist.
-After that, students can view their current place on the waitlist by viewing their online schedule.
+After that, students can view their current place on the waitlist by clicking on the View My Classes tab.
 Faculty may view the waitlist by their normal navigation to the class roster.
-There is a drop down box where "waitlist" is an option.
+There is a box to check that says Waitlisted Classes.
 Faculty cannot view a student's place on the waitlist, they simply can view a roster of all students on the waitlist in alphabetical order.